postypython/jii/README.md

 	}
 	...
 ```
-... and then use the following to add it to Jii:
+... and then you can use the following code to add it to Jii:
 ```php
 	$jsonized_model = Yii::app()->jii->jsonize($model);